-CDCC's stress testing framework includes various scenarios, including historical and hypothetical scenarios and inclusive of all Clearing Member positions, peak price changes, and volatilities.
-Defaults of affiliated Clearing Members are considered in the stress testing framework as CDCC meets a Cover 1 plus Affiliates standard.
+CDCC's stress testing framework includes various scenarios, including historical and hypothetical scenarios and inclusive of all Clearing Member positions, peak price changes, peak volatilities and yield curves movements.
+Under extreme but plausible assumptions, CDCC's stress tests take into consideration the combination of the various shocks for the different risk factors.

-Defaults of affiliated Clearing Members are also considered in the stress testing framework as CDCC meets a Cover 1 plus Affiliates standard.
+Defaults of affiliated Clearing Members are also considered in the stress testing framework as CDCC meets a Cover 1 Principle including any Affiliates standard.
 Stress test scenarios are the main inputs to the Clearing Fund as addressed in key consideration 4.
+Under a given stress test scenario the gains resulting from positions in a client account cannot be offset with any losses from a Firm account.